NexusBot-official/Nexus/TRADEMARKS.md

-# Sentinel Bot Trademark Policy
+# Nexus Bot Trademark Policy

 **Last Updated:** December 5, 2025

 ## Overview

-The Sentinel Bot software is licensed under the [MIT License](LICENSE), which allows you to freely use, modify, and distribute the code.
+The Nexus Bot software is licensed under the [MIT License](LICENSE), which allows you to freely use, modify, and distribute the code.
 However, **the Sentinel name, branding, and trademarks are not included in this license.**

 This document outlines how you may and may not use the Sentinel trademarks.